cu-esiil-edu/esiil-stars-syllabus-2023/index.md

 Welcome to the **ESIIL Stars** Internship 2023!
 We are excited to have you in class for the next few months as we introduce you to Earth and Environmental Data Science (EDS) fundamentals using Python.

-This series of workshops and group projects represents a partnership between [Oglala Lakota College](https://www.olc.edu/), [Metropolitan State University of Denver](), [United Tribes Technical College](https://uttc.edu/), and [The Environmental Data Science Innovation and Inclusion Lab [ESIIL]](https://esiil.org/).
+This represents a partnership between [Oglala Lakota College](https://www.olc.edu/), [Metropolitan State University of Denver](), [United Tribes Technical College](https://uttc.edu/), and [The Environmental Data Science Innovation and Inclusion Lab [ESIIL]](https://esiil.org/).
 ESIIL is a part of the Cooperative Institute for Environmental Sciences ([CIRES](https://cires.colorado.edu/)) at the [University of Colorado Boulder](https://www.colorado.edu/).
 We are also affiliated with the National Oceanic and Atmospheric Administration ([NOAA](https://www.noaa.gov/)) and [Earth Lab](https://earthlab.colorado.edu/).
-We appreciate these partnerships and look forward working with you all!
+We appreciate these partnerships and look forward to working with you all!

 ## **Instructors**